Transmissible Spongiform Encephalopathies

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.
 According to Prusiner, TSEs all are on the same disease spectrum, which is more accurately described as prion disease.
 He claims that all TSEs are caused by prions.

 Prions are unstoppable and the pathogen spreads through the bodily fluids and cell tissue of its victims.
 Prions shed from humans are the most deadly mutation.
 They demand more respect than radiation.
 Infected surgical instruments, for example, are impossible to sterilize and hospitals throw them away.
-Prions are in the blood, saliva, urine, feces, mucus, and bodily tissue of its victims.
+Prions are in the skin, blood, saliva, urine, feces, mucus, and bodily tissue of its victims.
 Many factors are contributing to the epidemic.
 Prions are now the X factor.
 Industry and government are not accounting for them or regulating them.
 They are ignoring the threat completely, which violates the Bioterrorism Preparedness and Response Act of 2002 in the United States.
 Other nations also are ignoring laws developed to protect food, air and water.

 “There is now real evidence of the potential transmissibility of Alzheimer’s disease,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins (prions).”